You don’t need us to tell you that online reviews are important for your business. You already know you need reviews.

-This means that most people will trust your business after reading six or fewer reviews, but they’ll form an opinion after reading just one.
-That one review isn’t going to generate trust, but it will give consumers the chance to judge your business.
+This means that most people will trust your business after putting a good amount of time into researching and reading into your business.
+Reading just one review isn’t going to generate trust, but it will give consumers the chance to judge your business.

-They want to see (but not necessarily read) more than that.
-And if a local business has 10 recent reviews, most consumers won’t look any further.
+Notably, if a local business has 10 recent reviews, most consumers won’t look any further for confirmation.